Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/arranging_areas.rst

    :width: 250px

-To merge the current window with the one above it
+To merge the current area with the one above it
-(in the picture the properties editor is being merged "over" the Outliner), hover the mouse pointer over the window splitter.
+(in the picture the properties editor is being merged "over" the Outliner), hover the mouse pointer over the area splitter.
 When the pointer changes to a cross, :kbd:`LMB` click and drag up to begin the process of combining.
-The upper window will get a little darker, overlaid with an arrow pointing up.
+The upper area will get a little darker, overlaid with an arrow pointing up.
 This indicates that the lower (current) area will "take over" that darkened area space.
 Let go of the :kbd:`LMB` to merge.
 If you want the reverse to occur, move your mouse cursor back into the original (lower) area,